GastonZalba/video-gpx-sync-to-srt/README.md

 - Adjust time zone (gpx and video files separatly)
 - Adjust or disable the interpolation frequency (this add extra points betweeen the original on the gpx tracks)
 - Run `python process.py`
-- Check the console, check the `output` folder fo the srt files
+- Check the console, check the `output` folder for the srt files

 # @TODO
 - Improve README